-Fibra was awarded a top 10 award in the Top Basic Agência Estado Projections ranking (which evaluates inflation, foreign exchange and interest rates).
+Fibra was among the top 10 in the Top Basic Agência Estado Projections ranking (which evaluates inflation, foreign exchange and interest rates).

 The objective is to identify and award market professionals which most closely forecast the basic economic indicators.
 Participants include banks, brokers, consultants, asset managers, schools and others that periodically forecast economic indicators.